 For a detailed look at Hiking Fitness, see the HEALTH & SAFETY section.

-Mother Nature can often be unforgiving to those that are not prepared.
-Baden-Powell was no fool.
-In regards to wilderness travel, preparedness manifests itself in various ways, one of which is pre-hike research.
-Internet, guidebooks, maps, Outdoor magazines, experienced hiker friends; knowing what you are getting yourself in for before embarking on your journey is one of the keys to a safe and successful trip.
+One of the keys to a safe and enjoyable wilderness experience is pre-hike research.
+Internet, guidebooks, maps, Outdoor magazines, experienced hiker friends; knowing what you are getting yourself in for before embarking on your journey can make all the difference.

 WHEN TO GO?

-- In Season: The ideal time weather-wise, but depending on where you are hiking, crowds may be an issue.
+In Season: Ideal weather-wise, but depending on where you are hiking, crowds may be an issue.
 May not be the best time for those seeking solitude, however it is the optimum period for beginners looking to gain experience.

-- Out of Season: No crowds, but weather is usually an issue.
+Out of Season: No crowds, but weather can be an issue.
 Generally requires a higher level of backcountry skill and experience in order to deal with what could potentially be difficult conditions.

-- Identify potentially hazardous areas and possible evacuation routes.
+Identify potentially hazardous areas and possible evacuation routes (see Weather below)..

 Keep it Simple: Research the terrain and conditions you are likely to encounter, and then take only what you need (see Gear).
 Emphasize necessities over superfluous luxuries…………your shoulders, back, knees and ankles will be grateful.
 The essence of Going Lighter is all about taking a simpler, less cluttered approach to your time in the backcountry.